 FAPI does not include income from a business carried on by a CFA that is an "active business", within the meaning of the foreign affiliate provisions of the Tax Act (the "Active Business Exception").
 An active business for these purposes excludes an "investment business" which is generally defined as a business the principal purpose of which is to derive income from property (including interest, dividends, rents, royalties or any similar returns or substitutes therefor), and certain other types of investment income.
 The CRA's interpretation taken in a different context is that a corporation that operates a hotel is generally considered to be in the business of providing services and not in the business of renting real property, and that accordingly, such business is considered to be an active business.
 KPMG is of the view and Blakes is of the opinion that such interpretation should be applicable in the context of the determination of FAPI and the Active Business Exception.
 FAPI also does not include income from a business carried on by a CFA where, generally, throughout the period in the taxation year during which the business was carried on the business is the leasing of property and the CFA employs more than five employees full time in the active conduct of the business outside of Canada (the "Employee Exception").
-The General Partner has advised that it does not expect that the U.S. REIT or any of the REIT's Subsidiaries will meet the Employee Exception with respect to individuals involved in hotel operations, as for U.S. tax purposes it is required that such individuals be employed by the Hotel Managers.
-The General Partner has also advised that it does not anticipate that the U.S. REIT or any of the REIT's Subsidiaries will directly employ a sufficient number of other employees throughout the 2014 taxation year to meet the Employee Exception, although the General Partner anticipates that employment levels may increase in subsequent taxation years.
-Finally, FAPI also does not include income of a CFA that, generally, is derived by the CFA from activities that can reasonably be considered to be directly related to active business activities carried on by certain other CFAs that qualify for the Active Business Exception or the Employee Exception, or that, generally, is derived from amounts that were paid or payable, directly or indirectly, to such CFA by certain other CFAs to the extent that those amounts are for expenditures that were deductible by those other CFAs in computing amounts prescribed to be its earnings or loss from an active business that qualifies for the Active Business Exception or the Employee Exception (the "Indirect Exception").
+Finally, FAPI also does not include income of a CFA that, generally, is derived by the CFA from activities that can reasonably be considered to be directly related to active business activities carried on in a country other than Canada by certain other CFAs that qualify for the Active Business Exception or the Employee Exception, or that, generally, is derived from amounts that were paid or payable, directly or indirectly, to such CFA by certain other CFAs to the extent that those amounts are for expenditures that were deductible by those other CFAs in computing amounts prescribed to be its earnings or loss from an active business that qualifies for the Active Business Exception or the Employee Exception (the "Indirect Exception").
 Where the CFAs of the REIT qualify for any one or more of the Active Business Exception, the Employee Exception, or the Indirect Exception (the "FAPI Exceptions"), the REIT should not be required to include any amount of FAPI in computing its income for Canadian federal income tax purposes.